-He starts out by asking a question – What is English?, which outwardly seems a very straightforward question with a very straightforward answer, as given by Samuel Johnson: ‘Belonging to England; thence English is the language of England’.
+He starts out by asking a question – What is English? – which outwardly seems a very straightforward question with a very straightforward answer, as given by Samuel Johnson: ‘Belonging to England; thence English is the language of England’.
 But as Horobin quickly goes on to demonstrate, that answer – although true in 1755 – is far too simplistic now.

-In the following chapters, he first of all describes the origins of English, as we understand them today – from its beginnings deep in the Proto-Indo-European family tree, through Proto-Germanic into Western Germanic, where it now nestles companionably with German, Dutch, Frisian and Flemish, alongside its Scandinavian first cousins.
+In the following chapters he first of all describes the origins of English as we understand them today – from its beginnings deep in the Proto-Indo-European family tree, through Proto-Germanic into Western Germanic, where it now nestles companionably with German, Dutch, Frisian and Flemish, alongside its Scandinavian first cousins.
 Then he sets off on a fascinating journey through the many twists and turns by which Old English became – via the Great Vowel Shift, among other things – the Standard English which we know and bicker about so endlessly today.

 How English Became English isn’t just the history of a language though: it’s a story of class, elitism and social anxiety leavened with a hefty dose of nostalgia – not to mention a fear of the common herd.
-It holds a mirror up to the English-speaking world and doesn’t always reflect back a entirely attractive image.
+It holds a mirror up to the English-speaking world that doesn’t always reflect back a entirely attractive image.